Mastt Logo

 Trusted by the bold, the brave, and the brilliant to deliver the future

-A Lump Sum Payment is a single complete payment made at one time for a particular service or product, instead of a series of payments over time.
-In the context of construction projects, a lump sum payment refers to a contractual arrangement where the contractor agrees to complete the specified work for a predetermined fixed price.
-This payment method contrasts with other types of contracts, such as cost-plus or time-and-material contracts, where payments are made based on actual costs incurred plus a markup or hourly rates.
+A Lump Sum Payment is a single, complete payment made at one time for a specific service or product, rather than through multiple instalments.
+In construction, it describes a contract where the contractor agrees to deliver the specified work for a fixed, predetermined price.
+This differs from cost-plus or time-and-materials contracts, where payments are based on actual costs plus a markup or hourly rates.

 Popular